daviecar21/FirstNationsVillage/README.md

 1. You can get negative food and still continue playing.
 2. There is no ends to the game and the game is pointless.

+# INSTALLATION INSTRUCTIONS
+1. Download and extract the .zip file.
+2. Run FirstNationsVillage.exe inside the folder
+Note: Progress doesn't save... so yeah...

 Thanks and farewell!